Multiboot specification: Technical overview

 While Multiboot defines a header as a struct, which needs to be present in the image file as a whole, in Multiboot2, fields or group of fields have a type tag, which allows them to be omitted from the Multiboot2 header.

 Within the OS image file, the header must be in the first 8192 (213) bytes for Multiboot and 32768 (215) bytes for Multiboot2.
-The loader searches for a magic number to find the header, which is 0x1BADB002 for Multiboot and 0xE85250D6 for Multiboot2.
+The loader searches for a magic number to find the header, which is 0x1BADB002 ("1 bad boot") for Multiboot and 0xE85250D6 for Multiboot2.

 In the header, entry_addr points to the code where control is handed over to the OS.

 This allows different executable file formats (see Comparison of executable file formats).

 If the OS kernel is an ELF file (Executable and Linkable Format), which it is for the Linux kernel, this can be omitted for Multiboot2.

 The ELF format is very common in the open source world and has its own field (e_entry) containing the entry point.

 Before jumping to the OS entry point, the boot loader must provide a boot information structure to tell the OS how it left the system; for Multiboot, this is a struct, and for Multiboot2, every field (group) has a type tag and a size.